At Zacks Eye Clinic in central London we have optometrists who specialise in treating keratoconus with specialist contact lenses.

 Cross-linking for Keratoconus

 Corneal collagen crosslinking with riboflavin, also known as CXL, CCL, Holcomb C3-R and KXL has shown success in retarding or stopping progression of keratoconus by increasing the cornea’s mechanical strength.
+It is now widely recommended as a first course of action, when keratoconus is progressing.

 Intrastromal corneal ring segments for Keratoconus